-One of Arturia's goals for PolyBrute was to place a wide variety of performance options at your fingertips, and we are proud of what we have accomplished; there are dozens of controls and features that respond instantly when inspiration strikes.
-Some controls are standard (pitch/mod wheels, channel aftertouch, sustain/expression pedals), and some are quite unconventional (the ribbon controller, the motion recorder, and Morphée, our triple-axis controller).
+One of Arturia's goals for PolyBrute 12 was to place a wide variety of performance options at your fingertips, and we are proud of what we have accomplished; there are dozens of controls and features that respond instantly when inspiration strikes.

+Some controls will be familiar to any synth player: pitch/mod wheels, channel aftertouch, sustain/expression pedals.
+Others will be more unusual or downright unconventional: various polyphonic aftertouch modes enhanced by our new innovative keyboard proprietary technology, the ribbon controller, the motion recorder, and the Morphée, our triple-axis controller.